 Pursuing a college education as a single mom can be both challenging and rewarding.
 With the added responsibilities of parenting, managing finances, and balancing schoolwork, finding the necessary resources to fund your education is essential.
-Fortunately, there are numerous scholarships specifically designed to support single mothers in achieving their academic goals.
+Fortunately, there are numerous scholarships specifically designed to support you in achieving your academic goals as a single mother.

-Keep reading to learn various types of scholarships for single moms, their eligibility requirements, and how to apply, empowering you to pursue your educational dreams.
+Keep reading to learn about the various types of scholarships for single moms, their eligibility requirements, and how to apply, empowering you to pursue your educational dreams.

 Eligibility Requirements

 Eligibility requirements for scholarships for single moms differ from scholarship to scholarship.
-Carefully review the qualifications for each scholarship so you understand whether you’ll qualift.
+Carefully review the qualifications for each one so you understand whether you’ll qualify.
 Beyond being a single parent, scholarship committees may impose other requirements, such as:

 • Citizenship

-• Financial qualifications; may require filing the Free Application for Federal Student Aid (FAFSA)
+• Financial qualifications, which may require filing the Free Application for Federal Student Aid (FAFSA®)

 • High school or college transcripts